Techcyte/pipeline-lib/README.md

 Two insights are:

-1. No matter which option is taken, message bandwidth is in the
+1. No matter which option is taken, message bandwidth/latency is far better when using a finite sized memory buffer configured with `max_message_size` than the unbounded message interface enabled by default.
-1. Multiprocessing has more overhead than threads, which have more overhead than sequential coroutines.
+2. Multiprocessing has more overhead than threads, which have more overhead than sequential coroutines.
 But of course, the amount of possible parallelism is maximized for multiprocessing, limited for threads, and missing for coroutines.
-2. Shared memory communication (with fixed buffer sizes) is much faster than piped (infinite buffer size) communication, for both small metadata packets and larger numpy arrays.
+3. Shared memory communication (with fixed buffer sizes) is much faster than piped (infinite buffer size) communication, for both small metadata packets and larger numpy arrays.

 ## Neighboring projects